viniciusgerevini/clyde-js/LANGUAGE.md

      Far abroad.
    -
      I thought you were dead!
-     I know, how dark is that?.
+     I know!
+How dark is that?.
 )
 ```

 There are a few different behaviours available for variations (`sequence`, `once`, `cycle`, `shuffle`):

+**cycle**(default): This option returns each item and, when reaching the end, starts again from the begining.

-**sequence**(default): It will return each item once, and then it will stick to the last one.
+**sequence**: It will return each item once, and then it will stick to the last one.

 For example, in the following block, the first time will return `Once`, second time `Twice` and every other call after that it will return `I lost count...`.